distribute-protocol/distribute-contracts/README.md

 ```
 [diagram TBD]

-#### 6 - Complete
+#### 6 - Complete Project
-When a project reaches stage 6- Complete, all stakers (reputation and token holders) regain their stake, and the positive validators are rewarded for their validation.
+When a project reaches stage 6- Complete, all stakers (reputation and token holders) regain their stake, and the positive validators are rewarded for correct validation of tasks.

-##### Stakers May Reclaim their Stakes and a Reward
+##### Refund Staker
 ```
 let _projectAddress = '0x0b239F63eC6248162c7F19B0B2956186725eb321'
 tokenRegistry.refundStaker(_projectAddress)